-- Select the Options... item from the Summary menu in the Profiles dialog. - Select the Durations item from the State Summary Graph option list. - Select the Scroll to longest duration item from the State Summary Action option list. - Press the Apply button. - Press the Summarize button. - Press the Close button on the Profiles dialog.
+- Select the Options... item from the Summary menu in the Profiles dialog. - Select the Durations item from the State Summary Graph option list. - Select the Scroll to longest duration item from the State Summary Action option list. - Select Do Not Show Matches from the State Matches option list. - Press the Apply button. - Press the Summarize button. - Press the Close button on the Profiles dialog.